 Marginal utility and diminishing returns

-Two important concepts in economics that illustrate the impact of scarcity on resource allocation choices are marginal utility and diminishing returns.
-That being said, consuming one more unit of a good or service provides consumers with additional satisfaction or benefits, which is known as marginal utility.
+Two important economic concepts that illustrate scarcity‘s impact on resource allocation choices are marginal utility and diminishing returns.
+Consuming one more unit of a good or service provides consumers additional satisfaction or benefits, known as marginal utility.
 However, the law of diminishing marginal utility states that as consumers consume more units of a good or service, the additional satisfaction or benefit derived from each additional unit decreases.

-BTW, in order to gauge utility, which encompasses the gratification or delight that consumers obtain from the consumption of goods and services, subjective techniques such as surveys, focus groups, or individual interviews are employed.
+By the way, subjective techniques such as surveys, focus groups, or individual interviews are employed to gauge utility, encompassing consumers’ gratification or delight from consuming goods and services.
 Within the framework of these assessments, participants actively assess and appraise their level of contentment, relying on predetermined criteria.

 Scarcity and resource allocation

-Yep, both marginal utility and diminishing returns show how scarcity affects resource allocation choices.
-When it comes to marginal utility, consumers have to decide how to distribute their limited income among various goods and services.
-Often they pick the goods and services that give them the most value for each dollar spent until the value they get from spending an extra dollar on each item is the same.
+Both marginal utility and diminishing returns show how scarcity affects resource allocation choices.
+Regarding marginal utility, consumers must decide how to distribute their limited income among various goods and services.
+Often, they pick the goods and services that give them the most value for each dollar spent until the value they get from spending an extra dollar on each item is the same.

-In the case of diminishing returns, firms are forced to make choices about how to allocate their limited resources among different production processes.
-They will choose to allocate their resources to the production processes that provide the most additional output per unit of input until the additional output gained from each additional unit of input is equal.
+In the case of diminishing returns, firms are forced to choose how to allocate their limited resources among different production processes.
+They will allocate their resources to the production processes that provide the most additional output per input unit until the output gained from each additional input unit is equal.

 Some real-world examples of marginal utility and diminishing returns